mrz1836/go-sanitize/README.md

 # go-sanitize
 Implements a simple library of sanitation methods for data transformation.
+This package was inspired by protecting incoming user generated content and ensuring the data will be in the right format.

 | | | | | | | |
 |-|-|-|-|-|-|-|